-We have 1 Ph.D. and 1 postdoc positions in Spring 2025!
-Female and underrepresented students with machine learning and reinforcement learning backgrounds are highly encouraged to apply!
+We have 1 Ph.D. and 1 postdoc position in Spring or Fall 2026!
+Female and underrepresented students with VLA, foundation models, and reinforcement learning backgrounds are highly encouraged to apply!
 Please email Dr. Zhao with your interest.

 The LIDAR group continuously looks for highly self-motivated students.
 We are receiving many emails every semester so please be patient if you have not heard back from us for a few days.
 We will get back to you if your background could be a good fit for the lab.
 You are also highly recommended to read the following information before you send your inquiry email.